MLHale/GenCyber-web-content/day2/day2-firewalls-iptables.md

 If your website defaults to https then you may consider making the port 443 rule the first rule.
 This will avoid unecessary evaluation of the port 80 rule for most network packets.

 There many other advanced firewall rules that can be authored.
 But these simple rules should be sufficient to demonstrate the inner workings of a Firewall.
 We have also managed to significantly reduce the exposed ports of the server to those that are absolutely necessary for our application to work.
 Nothing more.
+Any IPv4 network traffic that does not match our rules will be processed by the default policy.
+In our case, the default policy is DROP.

-For more details on iptables, consult these web resources:
+For more details on `iptables`, consult these web resources:

 [Ubuntu iptables Wiki](https://help.ubuntu.com/community/IptablesHowTo)
 [CentOS iptables Wiki](https://wiki.centos.org/HowTos/Network/IPTables)

 Discussion:
-Now step back and ponder this question: Have I taken care of all "network" openings into the server?
+Now step back and ponder this question: Have I taken care of all network openings into the server?

 Let's check something. `ss` is a great linux network utility.
 Among other things it shows a summary of network statistics.